waynodiablo/Oystercard/pills/frontend_single_page_app.md

 ## What is a frontend, single page app?

 The essence of a frontend, single page app is that the browser never refreshes the page.
 This means that, once the page loads, all changes happen by inserting HTML into the existing page.
-Here is the a very hiny single page app.
+Here is a very tiny single page app.
 (This code should be abstracted into separate files.
 It's been put in one file for clarity.)

 ```html
 <!DOCTYPE html>